 If speed is a machine’s forte, subtlety for languages is one of its weaknesses.
 That’s because machine language translation software chooses the most statistically probable word in a translation.

-In other words, this software makes decisions based on the popularity of words or phrases used in previous translations without considering the context of the sentence or greater document on the whole.
+In other words, this software makes decisions based on the popularity of words or phrases used in previous translations without considering the context of the sentence or a more excellent document.

 When a Legal Translator is the More Practical Option